By Jorge Rojas

-APSE will accept applications for the 2016-17 Diversity Fellowship Program from Aug.
+APSE is accepting applications for the 2017-18 Diversity Fellowship Program from Aug.
 1 to Aug.
 31.

-The program is an in-depth, nine-month course of study for working, mid-career professionals who are interested in pursuing a path as a manager (typically a sports editor, assistant sports editor or sports reporter) in sports journalism.
-This training program, which prepares Fellows to be candidates for such positions, is underwritten by APSE and its partners, and there is no cost to the Fellows.
+The Fellowship, in its seventh year, is an in-depth, nine-month course of study for working, mid-career professionals who are interested in pursuing a path as a manager (typically a sports editor, assistant sports editor or sports reporter) in sports journalism.
+This training program, which prepares Fellows to be candidates for such positions, is underwritten by APSE and its partners and is entering the second year of a two-year, $31,250 grant from the Knight Foundation.
+There is no cost to the Fellows.

-The program for employees of APSE member organizations begins in the fall and concludes with APSE’s annual conference June 26-29in New Orleans.
+The program for employees of APSE member organizations begins in the fall and concludes with APSE’s annual conference June 18-21 in Nashville.
 Women and minority journalists who have at least three years’ professional experience (exceptions may be considered) are eligible to apply.

 Applicants should have the support of their employer as attendance at several events is required.
 Note, however, that travel expenses are paid by the program.